Recommended Bikepacking Gear

 Cargo Cages and Dry Bags

-For those bikes that have a couple braze on points on the fork, a cargo cage with dry bag combination.
-Is a great way to add another 5 to 8L in extra storage capacity on either side of the fork.
-Or you can use the cargo cages to store water bottles.
+For bikes with braze-on points on the fork, using a cargo cage with a dry bag is an excellent way to add 5 to 8L of extra storage capacity on each side, or to carry water bottles.

 Bikepacking Mounting Straps